sergio-bobillier/php-file-sync/README.md

 And that is about it.
 Pretty easy huh?

+**IMPORTANT** The command line script is designed to synchronize only one pair of directories.
+If you need three way synchronization or would like to synchronize multiple locations then this script is not for you.
+In such case please read the **Inside your application** section ahead.

 ### Inside your application

 1. Include the class file in your project